wrongpixels/clickbait-cleaner/README.md

 This extension works by finding standard HTML `<article>` tags.
 Most modern news sites use these, but some major outlets like BBC or CNN use custom structures that need to be studied individually.

-If it doesn't work on a specific site, just open an issue and I'll look into it to add support for it!
+If it doesn't work on a specific site, just open an issue and I'll look into adding support for it!

 ----